Fifteen-year-old Black Duck Software gets its exit, selling to Synopsys for $565 million

 Synopsys, which boasts a $13 billion market cap, doesn’t seem highly acquisitive as a general rule.
 Though it acquired four companies in 2014, it picked up just two last year and two in 2014.

-Black Duck, based in Burlington, Ma., had raised at least $75.5 million over the years, shows Crunchbase.
-Its backers include Fidelity Ventures, Focus Ventures, Gold Hill Capital, Split Rock Partners, General Catalyst Partners, next47 (a venture unit of Siemens), and Flagship Pioneering.Featured Image: aurielaki/Getty Images
+Black Duck, based in Burlington, Mass., had raised at least $75.5 million over the years, shows Crunchbase.
+Its backers include Fidelity Ventures, Focus Ventures, Gold Hill Capital, Split Rock Partners, General Catalyst Partners, next47 (a venture unit of Siemens) and Flagship Pioneering.Featured Image: aurielaki/Getty Images

 0